 Godox SK400ii has a decent-sized bright LCD panel on the backside.
 All buttons, a dialler, and an AC power socket are placed on the backside around and below the LCD.
 The on and off switch is also placed on the backside.
 So basically all physical controls are on the backside of the strobe.

 The overall build quality of Godox SK400ii is going to impress you if you will consider its pricing.
+140$ per-unit pricing is very much justified for Godox SK40ii.
 It’s built using decent quality metal alloy as well as plastic in some parts.
-It feels and looks professional, has decent weight, and is assembled with perfection.
+Overall feels and looks professional, has decent weight, and is assembled with perfection.

-Quality of light produced by godox SK400ii is per standards and it offers constant good quality of light.
-The quality of light from SK400ii is perfect and we got no issue with that.
-The Colour or the temperature of light didn’t change even when we used it continuously for a longer period of time.
+The quality of light produced by Godox SK400ii is per standards and it offers good quality of light throughout the shoot.
+The quality of light from SK400ii is perfect and we also got no issue with that.
+The Color or the temperature of the light didn’t change even when we used it continuously for a longer period of time.

 Godox SK400ii is a 400Ws maximum output and 5600k daylight-balanced flash light source.
 It has a guide no. of 65 (m ISO 100).
 The output power of the strobe can be adjusted in 40 steps from 1/16(min. power) to 1(max. power).